 St Mawes Recreation Ground, with a skate and scooter ramp, will appeal to the children wanting to burn off some energy, so don’t forget to pack their kit.

 Attractive to the boating and yachting fraternity, St Mawes has numerous moorings and anchorages, plus local sailing clubs which are very active.
-You can charter a sailing yacht here.

 The estuary is more of a boating, kayaking and stand-up paddleboarding (SUP) spot than a surfing mecca.
 These activities are fun, easy to learn and appeal to all age groups.
 SUP dates from old Hawaiian practices used by Polynesian watermen, but it takes most people only around 2 hours or less to become proficient.
 For more information, check out Get on Board SUP.